aadomn/manx_ae/manx-aes128/armv7m/README.md

 ## Performance

-You can find below performance measurements (in clock cycles) for some parameter sets.
+You can find below performance measurements (in clock cycles, rounded to the nearest 100th) for some parameter sets.
 These results were obtained on an STM32F407VG microcontroller with `arm-none-eabi-gcc 10.3.1`.

 | Parameters (ν, α, l) | Algorithm                    | ARM Cortex-M4 |
 |:---------------------|:----------------------------:|:-------------:|